rshkabari/Ad-Board/README.md

 # Ad-Board
-Ad Board is a simple web application that allows users to post and view ads.
+Ad Board is a simple terminal application that allows users to post and view ads.
 It provides a platform for users to post advertisements, search for ads by keywords, and manage their own ads.

 ## Getting Started